Your CSS Profile Questions Answered

 Many schools that require the CSS Profile for a freshman do not require you to fill it out again for sophomores and beyond, so don’t do it again if you don’t have to!

-However, each individual student applying to a CSS school will need their own profile filled out, even if you filled it out last year or previously for an older student.
+Keep in mind, however, that each individual student applying to a CSS school will need their own individual profile, even if you filled it out last year or previously for an older student.
 Plus, your situation may have changed.

 How We Can Help